 Court Records are public, and are accessible by anyone.
 These records include a court case file that includes a court docket and all filings and documents filed in your case.
 You are able to access court records on the website, or at the clerk’s office of the court in the county where the case was filed.

 Each and every state maintains records of their state citizen’s criminal history.
 These online databases are all connected so you are able to track criminal histories from any other state.
-Go to the Lyon County Courthouse and check in person, or check online.
+Go to the Lyon County Courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if it was in a different state, you might have to pay a fee for a more intensive search.

 A criminal history search you will find out if someone has been arrested, charged, or convicted for any crimes, which can include: